Can Geoengineering Save Climate Change Vulnerable Nations?

 • Geoengineering has two primary methods: Carbon Dioxide Removal (CDR) and Solar Radiation Management (SRM).

-• As the name suggests, carbon dioxide removal uses a technique that removes carbon dioxide from the atmosphere and addresses the root cause of climate change (Geoengineering the climate, 2009).
+• As the name suggests, carbon dioxide removal is a technique for removing carbon dioxide from the atmosphere, addressing the root cause of climate change (Geoengineering the Climate, 2009).

 • On the other hand, solar radiation management uses a technique that reflects a small percentage of the sun’s light and heats it back into space.
 According to a paper, it attempts to offset the effects of greenhouse gas concentration by making the earth absorb less solar radiation.